Learn How to Write with a Brush Pen

 A slanting vertical: starting with tip-out lightly, move down with increased weight, slightly slanting, pause at the lower end finish with tip-in towards upper right.

-increased weight, press down at the low end and finish off towards upper right.
+A drooping vertical: starting lightly with tip-out, move down quickly with increased weight, press down at the low end and finish off towards upper right.

 A curving vertical: starting with tip-out, move down with the middle part of the brush and bend in the middle of the stroke and finish with tip-out to the left.